kharyal/jupyter-notebook-on-servers/README.md

 We all have tolerated the large uploading time and data requirements of colab simply because the jupyter-notebooks are elegant.
 But what if you had a way to run jupyter-notebook on your server?

 ### Install Anaconda
-First you should have get the Anaconda Installer for Linux, you can go and download the installer file from the official Repository.
-And then ypu need to intall Anaconda<br>
+First you should get the Anaconda Installer for Linux, you can go and download the installer file from the official Repository.
+And then you need to intall Anaconda<br>
 The link gets updated from time to time you should check https://www.anaconda.com/products/individual#linux for updated links.
 ```
 $ wget https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh